Blank Visa Page Requirements for International Travel in 2025

 Quintin Willekens

-Most countries require at least one blank visa page, while some might require 2, 3, or even more when you’re applying for a visa.
+Avoid uncertainty with our guide to blank visa page requirements for international travel.
 Let’s explore what visa pages are, their importance, and the specific requirements for each country across the globe.

 What Are Visa Pages for in a Passport?

 Visa pages in a passport are designated for stamps from entry and exit points as well as for visas issued by various countries.
-These pages can fill up faster than you think, especially if you travel frequently.
+These pages fill up quickly, especially for frequent travelers.
 Having enough blank visa pages is crucial because you might run out of space well before your passport’s expiration date.

 A passport book opened to a visa page with a full-page student visa for South Korea.